datapro4hire/Water/docs/README.md

 ### Exploratory Data Analysis
 We acquired data from the Government of Canada.
 We proceeded to clean and gemerate preliminary visualizations.
-This is large dataset spanning over 2 decades, based on multiple samplings accross Canada.
+This is a large dataset of multiple samplings accross Canada, spanning over 2 decades.
 We found the database to be rather intricate.

 ### Preprocessing
-As we continued to analyze the date, we derived insights, andselected a baseline model.
+As we continued to analyze the data, we derived insights, and selected a baseline model.
 We also applied Feature Engineering.

 ### Advanced Modelling
 Given that our data is continuous and categorical, we chose regressors Models, including: Linear Regression, Random Forest Regressor, AdaBoost, Gradient Booster Regressor, and XGBoost.

 ### Models Comparisons
-Although Linear Regression gave us excellent model performance, it also has a low score in AUROC (Measure of prediction power) and low scores in Training Time.
+Although Linear Regression gave us excellent model performance, this model has a low AUROC score (Measure of prediction power) and low score in Training Time.
 Gradient Booster Regressor, on the other hand gave us poor model fit.
-For that reason, selected Random Forest Regressor, AdaBoost, and XGBoost to experiment with different parameters in order to fine tune said models.
+For that reason, we selected Random Forest Regressor, AdaBoost, and XGBoost to experiment with different parameters in order to fine tune said models.

 ### Conclusion and Call to Action
 TBD/In Progress